batocera-linux/batocera.linux/board/recalbox/fsoverlay/recalbox/share_init/music/readme.txt

-Place your mp3 files here to replace default bg music in emulationstation.
+Place your ogg files here to replace default bg music in emulationstation.